 What's the proof?

-It also results in greater hormonal balance,4 allowing us to feel energised throughout the day.
-Having a greater compliment of endorphins is also the reason why we feel such a strong sense of vitality when we do this.
+It also results in greater hormonal balance, allowing us to feel energised throughout the day.
+Having a higher compliment of endorphins is also the reason why we feel such a strong sense of vitality when we do this.